Essex County Court Records

 Criminal Record Sealing

-Under Massachusetts law, certain criminal records may be eligible for sealing.
-Misdemeanor convictions may be sealed after three years, and felony convictions may be sealed after seven years, with some exceptions.
-Individuals may petition the Commissioner of Probation or the court to seal eligible records under M.G.L. c.
-276, §§ 100A–100Q.
+Under Massachusetts law, some criminal records may be eligible for sealing — misdemeanor convictions after three years, and felony convictions after seven years, with certain exceptions.
+You can petition the Commissioner of Probation or the court to seal eligible records under M.G.L. c.
+276, §§100A–100Q.
 The Commissioner of Probation handles administrative sealing requests, while court-based petitions require a hearing before a judge.

 Essex County Civil Court Records

-Civil litigation in Essex County ranges from small claims disputes to complex commercial lawsuits.
-The court that handles a civil case depends on the amount in controversy and the nature of the claim.
+Civil cases in Essex County range from small claims disputes to complex commercial litigation.
+Which court handles a case depends on the amount in controversy and the nature of the claim.

 Court Jurisdiction by Case Type